 I love the look, feel, and history of old ephemera.
 Geography textbooks, illustrated children's books, these are some of my favorites.

-In the case of Duck, naturally that was the only puzzle missing a piece, which stumped me for a while.
+Why Duck?
+Naturally, in a 1930s box of puzzles, that was the only one missing a piece, which stumped me for a while.

 Distribution of Rain